The Stay of Final Judgment Motion While Appealing a Family Court Case in Florida

 By Family Law Appeals Attorney Eduardo J. Mejias

-Practicing Exclusively Family Law Since 2005
+Practicing Exclusively Family Law Since 2011

-AAA Family Law Can Represent You In Family Law Appeals Anywhere In Florida
+We Can Represent You In Appeals from Family Courts Anywhere In Florida

-Rule 9.310 mandates the trial court’s issuance of a stay of a final judgment only under two circumstances: (1) when the state or a public entity files a notice of appeal and (2) when a litigant posts a bond that is equal to (a) the amount of the “money judgment” against that party, (b) plus interest for the period until the judgment is paid at twice the statutory interest rate.
+Rule 9.310 mandates the family court’s issuance of a stay of a judgment that is final only under two circumstances: (1) when the state or a public entity files a notice of appeal and (2) when a litigant posts a bond that is equal to (a) the amount of the “money judgment” against that party, (b) plus interest for the period until the judgment is paid, at twice the statutory interest rate.
 The first criteria would not apply to most family law cases, such as divorces, paternity disputes or DCF dependency cases, since they involve private litigants such as spouses and parents.

-And Equitable distribution orders, such as conveying title to a house or a car or dividing a retirement account, have been classified as acts that have to be performed, rather than money judgments.
-Therefore, neither alimony, child support or, equitable distribution orders can automatically get a stay of a final judgment by the posting of a bond.
+And equitable distribution orders, such as conveying title to a house or a car or dividing a retirement account, have been classified as acts that have to be performed, rather than money judgments.
+Therefore, neither alimony, child support or equitable distribution orders can automatically get a stay of a final judgment by the posting of a bond.

-Decisions involving time-sharing and parenting are based on present realities, not future projections.
-To allow a stay of a custody decision, merely because the losing parent filed a notice of appeal and a motion to stay, would defeat what was already determined to be in the child’s current best interests.
+Decisions involving custody time-sharing and parenting are based on present realities, not future projections.
+To allow a stay of a custody judgment, merely because the losing parent filed a notice of appeal and a motion to stay, would defeat what was already determined to be in the child’s current best interests.

 How AAA Family Law Can Help You

-Our retainer fees for family law appeals of final orders in Florida range between $3,000 and $5,000 depending on their level of complexity.
-For non-final orders they are between $2,000 and $4,000.
+Our retainer fees for appeals of final orders in Florida range between $3,600 and $6,000 depending on their level of complexity.
+For non-final orders they are between $2,400 and $4,800.
 See Family Lawyer Retainer Fees for more information on the court costs and the range of attorney fees for all categories of cases that we work on.